 Frank was awarded 5 of them in such succession that the Army commuted them to a single Silver Star instead.
 This was a common practice in WW2.
 Between the 1st Bronze Star and the 5th Frank was wounded three separate times, a bullet, shrapnel and severe burns after his M-10 was hit by an HE round.

 Then… I found Franks 2nd Silver Star.
 The one he never waited around to be awarded. – The story makes me want to stand at attention out of respect as I tell it.

 The Colmar Pocket – the killing fields of France, SSG Frank Taphorn and his M-10 crew were dispatched to engage enemy tanks bearing down on men of the 3rd ID, Frank’s unit.
 They moved slowly and deliberately into the dense forest – then they saw the first Tiger.

 Frank lined up on it and sent an HE round striking and disabling the enemy tank’s turret killing her crew.

-The enemy knew where Frank’s M-10 was – he just told them with the round he sent, and they were coming for him, and he was bad outnumbered and had no main gun.
+The enemy knew where Frank’s M-10 was – he just told them with the round he sent, and they were coming for him, and he was badly outnumbered and had no main gun.

-In a stroke of genius or desperation, Frank ordered his gunner to lower the elevation of the main gun, then Frank went down and looked through the breach to visually site his targets while the gunner and driver traversed the main gun until Frank could see the enemy Tiger in the bore.
+In a stroke of genius or desperation, Frank ordered his gunner to lower the elevation of the main gun, then Frank went down and looked through the breach to visually site his targets while the gunner and driver traversed the main gun, by standing on the M-10’s deck and pushing it by hand, until Frank could see the enemy Tiger through the bore.